Taking your cat to the vet

-At some point in her life, your cat will make the trip the vet.
-While this is usually a stressful event, there are a number of things you can do to make it easier for you both.
+At some point in their life, your cat will make a trip to the vet.
+While this is usually a stressful event, there are a number of things you can do to make it easier for both of you.

-Your cat may also urinate or defecate when she becomes frightened.
+Your cat may also urinate or defecate when they become frightened.
 A carrier will make sure this mess doesn't end up on you or on the waiting room floor.
-Line your cat carrier with familiar and comforting bedding - use something she usually sleeps on or an old piece of clothing that has your scent.
+Line your cat carrier with familiar and comforting bedding - use something they usually sleep on or an old piece of clothing that has your scent.
 Covering the cat carrier with a blanket or towel may also help keep your cat relaxed.
-Cats like to hide when they're frightened or uncertain and the darkness and covering provided by the blanket will make her feel safe and secure.
+Cats like to hide when they're frightened or uncertain and the darkness and covering provided by the blanket will make them feel safe and secure.

-She may hide every time the carrier appears or fight tooth and nail not to be put into it.
+Your cat may hide every time the carrier appears or fight tooth and nail not to be put into it.
 You can help prevent this behaviour by leaving the cat carrier out all the time.
 Make sure it's a familiar part of your cat's surroundings.
-You may want to give your cat treats in the carrier every once in a while just so she thinks of it as a 'good place'.
+You may want to give your cat treats in the carrier every once in a while just so they think of it as a 'good place'.

-If your cat has developed a strong aversion to the carrier it may be difficult to coax her inside.
-Try persuading her into the carrier with treats or ask someone to hold the carrier upright while you place the cat inside.
-If your cat is determined not to enter, don't force her, just put the carrier away.
-Let your cat relax a while then wrap her in a blanket or towel and quickly place her in the carrier.
+If your cat has developed a strong aversion to the carrier it may be difficult to coax them inside.
+Try persuading with treats or ask someone to hold the carrier upright while you place your cat inside.
+If your cat is determined not to enter, don't force them, just put the carrier away.
+Let your cat relax for a while, and then wrap in a blanket or towel and quickly place in the carrier.

 Once you are at the vet's clinic keep the carrier covered.
 This will continue to make your cat feel safe.
 If you can't avoid sitting near other animals, then at least try to keep away from the loud or boisterous ones.

 Ask to help